Please follow us on social media

 If two dogs simply tolerate each other as long as they are across the room from each other, that is not a good relationship and neither dog will be comfortable in their own home.

-Do you know someone that would benefit from reading this article?
+Do you know someone who would benefit from or enjoy reading this article?
 Be sure to share it with them!

 Facebook